pivotal/docs-tap/eventing/eventing-overview.hbs.md

-# Eventing Overview
+# Overview of Eventing

-This topic gives you an overview of the Eventing package on TAP.
+This topic gives you an overview of the Eventing package on Tanzu Application Platform (commonly known as TAP).

 ## Overview

 Eventing is enterprise supported Knative Eventing.
 Eventing offers everything Knative Eventing does and some extras that make it ideal for cloud native application development.
 Cloud Native Runtimes gives developers a powerful default toolsuite to enable event-driven architectures with the inclusion of RabbitMQ and TriggerMesh support.